dotnet/iot/src/devices/Ft4222/README.md

 For the moment this project supports only SPI and I2C in a Windows environement.
 Here is the list of needed support:

 - [x] SPI master support for Windows 64/32
-- [ ] SPI slave support for Windows 64/32
 - [x] I2C master support for Windows 64/32
-- [ ] I2C slave support for Windows 64/32
 - [x] Basic GPIO support for Windows 64/32
-- [ ] Advanced GPIO support for Windows 64/32
+- [x] Advanced GPIO support for Windows 64/32
 - [ ] SPI support for MacOS
 - [ ] I2C support for MacOS
 - [ ] GPIO support for MacOS